Clifton Road North - Area Structure Plan

 A Transportation Impact Analysis (TIA) has been completed to determine the impact of the development and its road network on the City’s existing transportation network.
 The TIA was conducted in accordance with the City of Kelowna’s Terms of Reference (TOR).
 City staff have concluded their review of the TIA.
 The document is available for download.

 Phase 1 of the ASP has been completed and the applicant has begun work on the second phase of ASP development.
 Using the background information gathered in Phase 1, this phase will focus on the development of land use, servicing and transportation concepts for the development, as well as the policy framework for the plan.
-Phase 2 will also include a Public Open House, which has not yet been scheduled.
+As noted above, Phase 2 is nearing its conclusion as the applicant team prepares the ASP document for Council consderation.

 Clifton Road Extension